Yerida: History

-In 1980 deputy Prime Minister Simha Erlich and the Director of the Jewish Agency Shmuel Lahis studied emigration to the United States.
-The Lahis Report estimated that there were 300,000 to 500,000 Israelis living in the United States, mainly in New York and Los Angeles.
-In 1982, Dov Shilansky, a Deputy Minister who was tasked with heading efforts to prevent Yerida, noted that some 300,000 Israelis had emigrated since 1948, and attributed a housing shortage and high unemployment as the primary reasons for Israeli emigration at the time.
+In 1980, Deputy Prime Minister Simha Erlich and Director of the Jewish Agency Shmuel Lahis commissioned a study of Israeli emigration to the United States.
+The resulting Lahis Report estimated that between 300,000 and 500,000 Israelis were living in the United States, primarily in New York City and Los Angeles.
+In 1982, Deputy Minister Dov Shilansky, who oversaw efforts to limit yerida, stated that approximately 300,000 Israelis had emigrated since 1948, citing housing shortages and unemployment as primary contributing factors.

-Yerida skyrocketed in the mid-1980s, due to a combination of the effects of the 1982 Lebanon War, exposure of Israeli tourists to other cultures and new opportunities in other Western countries, and an economic crisis brought on by the 1983 bank stock crisis.
-In 1984 and 1985, more Jews emigrated from than immigrated to Israel.
-At the time, the Israeli government became alarmed over the large amount of emigration, and politicians and government entities often cited statistics claiming that hundreds of thousands of Israelis were living abroad.
-However, these statistics may not have been accurate; around this time, Pini Herman, a demographer, interviewed an Israeli government statistician in charge of compiling data on yordim.
-According to Herman, the data showed that since 1948, fewer than 400,000 Israelis had moved abroad and never returned.
-When asked how other government entities regularly claimed much higher figures, the statistician said that his bureau had never been actually consulted.
+Yerida increased significantly in the mid-1980s, associated with the aftermath of the 1982 Lebanon War, increased exposure to opportunities abroad, and economic instability following the 1983 Israel bank stock crisis.
+In 1984 and 1985, the number of Jewish emigrants exceeded the number of immigrants to Israel.
+During this period, Israeli officials and public institutions frequently cited figures suggesting that several hundred thousand Israelis were living abroad.
+Some of these estimates were later questioned.
+According to demographer Pini Herman, an Israeli government statistician responsible for tracking emigration data reported that fewer than 400,000 Israelis had emigrated since 1948 without returning, and stated that higher figures cited by other agencies had not been based on data from his bureau.

-In November 2003, the Ministry of Immigration and Absorption estimated that 750,000 Israelis were living abroad, primarily in the United States and Canada—about 12.5 percent of the Jewish population of Israel.
+In 2003, Israel's Ministry of Immigration and Absorption estimated that approximately 750,000 Israelis were living abroad, primarily in the United States and Canada, representing about 12.5 percent of Israel’s Jewish population.

-In April 2008, the Ministry of Immigration and Absorption estimated that 700,000 Israelis were living abroad; of those 450,000 were living in the U.S. and Canada, with a further 50,000-70,000 in Britain.
+In 2008, the ministry revised its estimate to approximately 700,000 Israelis living abroad, including about 450,000 in the United States and Canada and an estimated 50,000 to 70,000 in the United Kingdom.

-In 2012, a new Global Religion and Migration Database constructed by the Pew Research Center showed that there were a total of 330,000 native-born Israelis, including 230,000 Jews, living abroad, approximately 4% of Israel's native-born Jewish population.
-Immigrants to Israel who later left were not counted.
-Danny Gadot of the Israeli consulate in Los Angeles claimed that although some 600,000-750,000 Israelis were estimated to be living in the United States, many were not native-born and were in fact the children of Israeli expatriates, as the children of Israelis born abroad are counted as Israeli citizens.
-That year, it was reported that yerida had hit a 40-year low, while the number of Israelis returning from abroad had increased.
+In 2012, the Global Religion and Migration Database compiled by the Pew Research Center estimated that approximately 330,000 native-born Israelis, including about 230,000 Jews, were living abroad, representing roughly 4% of Israel’s native-born Jewish population.
+This figure did not include immigrants to Israel who later emigrated.
+That same year, Danny Gadot of the Israeli consulate in Los Angeles stated that many Israelis counted in overseas population estimates were not native-born Israelis but rather children of Israeli expatriates, who are registered as Israeli citizens if born abroad.
+In the same period, Israel National News reported that yerida had reached its lowest level in four decades, while the number of Israelis returning from abroad had increased.